bsv-blockchain/ts-sdk/docs/tutorials/uhrp-storage.md

 ### Service Availability
 **Important Note**: This tutorial uses `https://nanostore.babbage.systems`, which is a working UHRP storage service.
 The examples demonstrate correct SDK usage patterns and will work with:
-- A running BRC-100 compliant wallet (such as MetaNet Desktop Wallet)
+- A running BRC-100 compliant wallet (such as Metanet Desktop Wallet)
 - Sufficient wallet balance for storage fees

 **Performance Note**: UHRP storage operations may take time to complete as they involve blockchain transactions and network propagation.
 Upload operations can take 10-30 seconds or more depending on network conditions.